What is Ransomware

 Ransomware is malware that encrypts user data and makes it inaccessible to the victim.
 The attacker demands a ransom in exchange for decrypting the data.
 Payment is typically demanded in cryptocurrency and the costs can range between hundreds and thousands of dollars.
 Even if the ransom is paid, there is no guarantee that the data will be restored.

-Ransomware has become more sophisticated over time.
+Ransomware has become more sophisticated over time, requiring more sophisticated ransomware protection methods.
 While the original ransomware was limited to encrypting a single endpoint, current variants have advanced distribution mechanisms.
 Modern ransomware encrypts its own code to make reverse engineering difficult and can use offline encryption methods, eliminating the need for communication with a command and control (C&C) center.

 If you’ve been infected by malware, here are some quick steps you can take to remove the malware and prevent further damage: